-LandPKS (LandPKS 2024b), which is short for "Land Potential Knowledge System", is a free mobile app developed by researchers at the Jornada Experimental Range.
+LandPKS, which is short for "Land Potential Knowledge System", is a free mobile app developed by researchers at the Jornada Experimental Range.
 The developers state on the LandPKS website that the app features are to identify soil and land types, monitor soil health, monitor vegetation, and track land management.
-Within the US the LandPKS app heavily leverages Soil Survey Geographic Database (SSURGO) (USDA-NRCS Soil Survey Staff. n.d.) data to assist with identifying soil and land types.
+Within the US the LandPKS app heavily leverages SSURGO data to assist with identifying soil and land types.
 A notable feature is a slope meter that uses accelerometers in mobile devices to determine hillslope based on how much a phone is titled when it is visually aligned with a hillslope.
 The data input portion of the app includes detailed and easy-to-follow directions on how to determine slope, soil texture, soil limitations, soil color, and more.
 Several calendars are available to track land management practices and soil health data over time.
-The soil health assessment within the app corresponds to the Cropland In-Field Soil Health Assessment from the US Department of Agriculture Natural Resources Conservation Service (USDA-NRCS), which is used heavily in this laboratory manual.
-There is also a data portal (LandPKS 2024a) available through the LandPKS website to allow access to data through a computer.
+The soil health assessment within the app corresponds to the Cropland In-Field Soil Health Assessment from the USDA-NRCS, which is used heavily in this laboratory manual.
+There is also a data portal available through the LandPKS website to allow access to data through a computer.